edwinonine/Deforestation-Analysis-across-the-globe/README.md

 ## Question 3
-from the analysis, after comparing we observed that the upper middle income group has the highest  average total area with 383023.57781283sqmi, while while the high income group had a total of 182512.633844445sqmi, the lower miidle income had 161929.039350669sqmi and the low income had a total of 161626.848239651sqmi
+From the analysis, after comparing we observed that the upper middle income group has the highest  average total area with 383023.57781283sqmi, while while the high income group had a total of 182512.633844445sqmi, the lower miidle income had 161929.039350669sqmi and the low income had a total of 161626.848239651sqmi
 ```